2012 Missouri gubernatorial election

 The 2012 Missouri gubernatorial election was held on November 6, 2012, to elect the Governor of Missouri.
 Incumbent Democratic Governor Jay Nixon won re-election against the Republican nominee, businessman Dave Spence, despite incumbent President Barack Obama losing Missouri on the same day to Republican nominee Mitt Romney.
-As of 2025, this was the last time a Democrat won the governorship of Missouri.
+As of 2025, this is the last time a Democrat won the governorship of Missouri and the last time that a governor and lieutenant governor of different political parties were simultaneously elected in Missouri.
+Primary elections took place on August 5, 2012.